COVID-19: Support for Individuals and Families

 SNAP and Other Social Benefit Programs

 DFCS manages these state social benefit programs: Health Coverage, Child Care and Parent Services, Food Stamps (SNAP), Temporary Assistance for Needy Families (TANF) and Women, Infants and Children (WIC).
 Create your Georgia Gateway account here.
 Call the Customer Support at 1-877-423-4746 during business hours for assistance.
-The Governor has also increased the maximum benefit available to eligible SNAP recipients.
-The supplement will be included as part of the regular monthly benefit.

 The Emergency Food Assistance Program (TEFAP)